 For example, if you will be working on a 10 foot-high roof (3 m), you need a ladder that is at least 14 feet (4.25 m) long.
 The base should be 2 ½ feet (.75 m) from the wall.

 Is the ladder in good working condition?
-It shouldn’t be missing pieces or be cracked or otherwise damaged.
+It should not be missing pieces or be cracked or otherwise damaged.
 Check the duty rating on extension ladders – is it high enough for the weight you will be putting on it?
-Longer ladders don’t always have higher duty ratings, so be sure to check.
-In construction, the most common ratings are:
+Longer ladders don't always have higher duty ratings, so be sure to check.
+Click on the link below to see the most common portable ladder ratings.

 It is necessary to tie the top and bottom of a ladder to fixed points when: